SU-IST707-SP26/group-project-big-brains-and-nathan/admin/cfb_worklog.md

+## 2026-02-22 - Intro Data Exploration (Hunter)

+**Context: Collected summary statistics and made basic plots to get early understanding of data**

+**Work Completed:**

+- Wrote scripts to collect summary statistics.
+Created barplots, histograms, and scatterplots to get early understanding of distribution of players by position, conference, team, and touchdown tendencies (Hunter)

+**Impact:** Have a basic idea of data distribution, may lead to data aggregation

+**Next Steps:** Continuing futher data exploration

 ## 2026-02-08 - Data Merging (Dylan)

 **Context: Merged multiple data sets from the CollegeFootballData & nflreadpy api to have one master data set**